 Early Life

 James Cox Kennedy was born on November 29, 1947, in Honolulu, Hawaii.
-He is the son of Barbara Cox Anthony and Stanley C. Kennedy Jr., and the grandson of James M. Cox, a former Ohio governor and media magnate.
-Kennedy received a Bachelor of Arts/Science from the University of Denver.
+He is the son of Barbara Cox Anthony, a media heir, and Stanley C. Kennedy Jr., an airline executive.
+His early life was shaped by the legacy of his maternal grandfather, James M. Cox, who founded Cox Enterprises in 1898.
+Kennedy earned a bachelor's degree in business administration from the University of Denver in 1970.

 Rise to Success